Introduction to Threat Intelligence

 - The attackers are filing false threat reports to mislead the intelligence systems.

 - Most of the data gathered by security people are duplicate in nature, thereby wasting time and effort.

 - Security systems must match the attack speeds.

 - Data can be turned into intelligence if and only if there is the identification of patterns.

-Modern security teams are driven by threat intelligence because it gives in-depth knowledge about threats thereby protecting the organization from all kinds of attacks.
-The value of threat intelligence is recognized by the organizations and studies show that organizations investing in intelligence are increasing day by day.
+Modern security teams are driven by threat intelligence because it gives in-depth knowledge about threats, thereby protecting the organization from all kinds of attacks.
+Organizations recognize the value of threat intelligence, and studies show that organizations investing in intelligence are increasing day by day.

 This is a guide to Threat Intelligence.
 Here we discuss how Threat Intelligence works and its drawbacks along with Effective Benefits.
 You can also go through our suggested articles to learn more –